-All classified employees shall work a ten (10) hour workday, forty (40) hours a week.
-College services will maintain open hours for the public of 8:00 a.m. to 5:00 p.m.
-Monday through Thursday.
+All classified employees shall work a ten (10) hour workday, forty (40) hours a week, unless approved for a variable schedule by their supervisor.

-Managers may propose, to the appropriate vice president, operating hours based on the needs of the department as long as the services are at least available to students and public during the designated hours above.
-Determination of hours must be made by the first Monday of April of each year.
+Managers may propose, to the appropriate vice president, operating hours based on the needs of the department as long as the services are at least available to students and public.
+Determination of hours and communication to the employees must be made by the first Monday of April of each year.

-Individual employees can request to use vacation in any combination to create a 4/8 or 4/9 week.
+Individual employees can request to use comp time and/or vacation in any combination to reduce the work week.

 In recognition of the extended workday, an additional 20-minute break will be added to the 10-hour workday.
-This break will adhere to the parameters defined in Article 17:
+Break periods are defined as follows: